ENCCS/gpu-programming/content/5-intro-to-gpu-prog-models.rst

 CUDA
 ~~~~

-`CUDA <https://developer.nvidia.com/cuda-toolkit>`_ is a parallel computing platform and API developed by NVIDIA.
+`CUDA <https://developer.nvidia.com/cuda-toolkit>`_ is a parallel computing platform and API developed by Nvidia.
 It is historically the first mainstream GPU programming framework.
 It allows developers to write C++-like code that is executed on the GPU.
 CUDA provides a set of libraries and tools for low-level GPU programming and provides a performance boost for demanding computationally-intensive applications.
-While there is an extensive ecosystem, CUDA is limited to the NVIDIA hardware (samples (written using C and CUDA C) are available for the "hello_world" and "array_addition").
+While there is an extensive ecosystem, CUDA is limited to the Nvidia hardware (multiple examples are available at `https://github.com/ENCCS/gpu-programming/tree/main/content/examples`).

 HIP
 ~~~

 `HIP <https://github.com/ROCm-Developer-Tools/HIP>`_ (Heterogeneous Interface for Portability) is an API developed by AMD that provides a low-level interface for GPU programming.
-HIP is designed to provide a single source code that can be used on both NVIDIA and AMD GPUs.
+HIP is designed to provide a single source code that can be used on both Nvidia and AMD GPUs.
 It is based on the CUDA programming model and provides an almost identical programming interface to CUDA.

 Portable kernel-based models (cross-platform portability ecosystems)